 - heel pain (for example, plantar fasciitis) caused by poor shoes, flat feet or walking on hard surfaces

-- bunions that push your toes and feet out of shape, causing skin damage and pain while walking and wearing shoes
+- bunions that occur because your toes and feet change shape, causing skin damage and pain while walking and wearing shoes

-- warts on the sole, heel or toes, with a white area of skin with tiny black dots in the centre
+- warts on the sole, heel or toes, which appear as a white area of skin with tiny black dots in the centre

 - corns and calluses due to pressure from footwear or walking, often found on the tops of the toes, balls of the feet and heels